 The rupture of your amniotic sac (we call it SROM in the hospital) may come with contractions, or with out them.
 You may start to feel the contractions more strongly once it breaks.

 Only about 15% of women in the US have their water break outside the hospital setting, so while you may imagine this always happens it usually does not.
-However, I still recommend that people keep some towels or a puppy pad in their car and at work just in case.
+However, I still recommend that people keep some towels or a puppy pad (affiliate link) in their car and at work just in case.

 If your water breaks it truly is the start of labor.
 This is because once that bag of water is broken it can allow bacteria in the birth canal to get to the baby, and significantly raises your risk of infection.
 Providers want baby to be out sooner rather than later once you have rupture of membranes (that’s what we call it when your bag of fluid breaks).